-Fan Speed (System Program)
+Fan Speed (System Program) 🕅 📉

-FAN SPEED You can set the fan speed to Maximum (full power) or Automatic from this menu item.
+Note that this item will not appear if your CPU's power requirement is 4W (4 Watts) or less as no fan is required.
+You can set the fan speed to Maximum (full power), Automatic or Silent (the system can override the Silent fan if required).
 The fan speed will adjust itself automatically to control the heat of the CPU.
-However you can adjust the setting to maximum if you prefer.
+However you can adjust the setting to maximum for enhanced performance if you prefer.